GroupEat/groupeat-api/readme.md

 ## Connect to PostgreSQL

-Browse to https://groupeat.dev/db/adminer.php and use the following configuration:
+Browse to https://groupeat.dev/admin/db and type `groupeat` in the password field.

- - System: PostgreSQL
- - Server: 127.0.0.1
- - Username: groupeat
- - Password: groupeat
- - Database: groupeat